romainlafarguette/romainlafarguette.github.io/_pages/about.md

 - Density modeling and forecasting
 - Central banking and monetary policy

 I am a former IMF technical assistance mission chief and ECB market operations expert.
-I combine technical skills in modeling, programming, and finance with a 10-year international policy experience in a wide-range of countries and issues.
+I combine technical skills in modeling, programming, and finance with a 10-year international policy experience on a wide-range of countries and issues.

 I have done missions to more than 25 countries, covering monetary and financial issues, on technical assistance, IMF financing programs, and surveillance.
 I also led teams of 3 to 7 people on technical assistance missions to central banks.